BFL-lab/Mf2sqn/README.md

 # mf2sqn

-This package is based on activities of the OGMP, and becomes open source as part of [MFannot](https://github.com/BFL-lab/MFannot).
+This package is based on activities of the [OGMP](http://megasun.bch.umontreal.ca/ogmp/) (i.e, priori to 2002), and becomes open source as part of [MFannot](http://megasun.bch.umontreal.ca/RNAweasel/).

 ## Install

-# XXX
 MF2SQN_LIB should be set
 Can access to PirModels